 Cindy Gaines, MSN, RA

-As Chief Nursing Officer and Clinical Lead for Population Health Management with Philips, Cindy serves as part of the senior leadership team responsible for developing comprehensive population health solutions.
+As Clinical Transformation Leader – Connected Care with Philips, Cindy serves as part of the senior leadership team responsible for developing comprehensive population health solutions.
 Her responsibilities include leveraging data to identify populations at varying acuity levels who are most appropriate for care programs; identifying tools to support enhanced delivery and deployment of care programs that virtually connect with and engage patients where they are; and using analytics to evaluate outcomes and identify new opportunities.

 With more than 30 years of health care experience, she was most recently the Vice President of Quality, responsible for population health management, and went onto serve as the Chief Operating Officer and President of Administration of the medical group for a health system in Kalamazoo, Michigan.